abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

   -p sample_trimmed_R2.fastq.gz \
 sample_R1.fastq.gz sample_R2.fastq.gz
 ```
-Do your samples have adaptors that need to be trimmed?
+Do your samples have adapters that need to be trimmed?

 You may also encounter a sample where the end or the beginning of each read has poorer quality compared to the rest, and you might want to trim by position to only keep the high-quality parts.
 Use your judgement to decide how much to remove.